IndustryEssentials/ymir/README.md

 ![model val2](docs/images/model-val2.jpeg)

-The user can click the [Upload Image] button and select a local image to upload.
-The result will be displayed as follows:
+Select the validation mirror, adjust the parameters, click the [Upload Image] button, select the local image to upload, click [Model Validation], and display the results as follows.

 ![model val3](docs/images/model-val3.jpeg)

-Users can choose to download the trained model.
-Users can also choose to continue to use the model for mining.
-So as to enter the next round of data mining, data labeling, model training cycle, and further optimize the model.

-## 3.8.
+## 3.2.9.
 Model download

 Users can click the [Download] button on the [Model List] page.
 The downloaded file is a tar package, which contains the network structure of the model, network weights, hyper-parameter configuration files, training environment parameters, and results.
 As shown below: